Xaristrike/ExampleEFI/README.md

 ## Prerequisites

-### This application is made to run in a Linux environment
+### !!!This application is made to run in a Linux environment!!!

 Before running this application, ensure you have the following tools and dependencies installed: